-Amy Fallas is a Salvadoran-Costa Rican writer, editor, and historian.
-She is a former editor of the Yale Journal for International Affairs and a current assistant editor at the Arab Studies Journal.
-Her published work has appeared in The Washington Post, Jadaliyya, the Tahrir Institute for Middle East Policy, Mada Masr, HAZINE, the Revealer, Sojourners, Contingent Magazine, and more.
+Amy is currently Associate Editor at the Arab Studies Journal and has held editorial roles for the Yale Journal for International Affairs and the Journal of Palestine Studies.
+Her academic scholarship is published in peer reviewed journals such as History Compass, NACLA Report on the Americas, Christian–Muslim Relations, and the Comparative Studies of South Asia, Africa and the Middle East.
+Her public-facing work has appeared in The Washington Post, Jadaliyya, the Tahrir Institute for Middle East Policy, Mada Masr, the New Arab, the Revealer, Sojourners, Contingent Magazine, and more.

 Recent Publications